 Watch out for spoofed domains

-In many cases, phishers will attempt to emulate, or “spoof” real domains.
-Watch out for misspellings or extra periods within a link, as those will direct you to a fraudulent site.
-Examples of this would be ‘www.anazon.com’ or ‘www.wus.tl.edu’.
+Watch out for near misspellings in a URL, like ‘www.anazon.com’ or ‘www.wus.tl.edu’.
 These differences can be difficult to spot, so be sure to examine links closely for such errors.

 Verify the sender’s email address